brayden-s-haws/chat_with_resume/README.md

 * Install clarifai, llama_index, flask
 * Add CLARIFAI_PAT as environment variable (more details on creating a PAT are found [here](https://docs.clarifai.com/clarifai-basics/authentication/personal-access-tokens).)
 * Create a folder named 'content' and upload the files you want the app to use.
 The files need to be in pdf format.
+* Once you finish updating files below, then deploy the app to the web.

 #### app.py